9 Tips for the Non Bakers

 And, if you're like me: cream, beat, blend, fold in - it all just meant mix.
 Check out this list from the BBC of common baking terms and definitions.

 Cold butter will struggle to cream, fluff, and lighten in the same way warmer butter does.
-Reading your recipe through should allow you to plan for this; but if not, weigh the required amount, pop into a glass bowl, and slowly soften in the microwave (10-20 second bursts) until warm to the touch.
+If you forgot to take your butter out, soften slowly in the microwave until warm to the touch.

 Different brands of salted butter contain different amounts of salt, so you risk over-salting your baking.
 The safe bet if you haven't made the recipe before, is to opt for unsalted butter.

 5. Chill your dough